-Thus, they created different low-dose edibles to specifically address anxiety, sleep, as an aphrodisiac to connect with partners, and depression.
-“Chill” for example would be their best product to cope with anxiety.
+Thus, they created different low-dose edibles to specifically address anxiety, sleep, as an aphrodisiac to connect with partners and depression.
+“Chill,” for example, would be their best product to cope with anxiety.

-“Gone are the days of waiting 60-120 minutes for an edible to kick in with no control of the experience,” 1906 Chief of Policy Jackie Cornell said.
+“Gone are the days of waiting 60-120 minutes for an edible to kick in.
+With no control of the experience,” 1906 Chief of Policy Jackie Cornell said.

-Positioning themselves in New Jersey Cannabis
+Positioning in New Jersey Cannabis

-Those licenses have been delayed for 15 months from the announcement after a rushed period of about two months in summer 2019 to apply.
+Those licenses have been delayed for 15 months from the announcement after a rushed period of about two months in the summer 2019 to apply.
 It has been held up because of a lawsuit where applicants claim the process was biased in favor of certain applicants.
 The suit was finally decided in favor of the NJ Department of Health last month.
 Despite the lawsuit’s resolution, it is still unclear when those 24 license winners will be announced.

 “We are seeking a vertically integrated license in New Jersey,” Cornell explained.
 She noted they applied in the 2018 and 2019 license rounds to receive one.

-“Our experiences around the country serving both medicinal and adult-use consumers have given us an insight to what consumers are looking for; companies like ours with a strong commitment to corporate responsibility, a brand that they can trust, language that is relatable and consumer-centered customer service,” she said.
+“Our experiences around the country serving both medicinal and adult-use consumers have given us an insight to what consumers are looking for.
+Companies like ours with a strong commitment to corporate responsibility.
+A brand that they can trust, language that is relatable, and consumer-centered customer service,” she said.